libsemigroups/libsemigroups/docs/source/congruences.rst

 .. cpp:namespace:: libsemigroups

-``libsemigroups`` implements serveral algorithms for computing a congruence of a semigroup or monoid.
+``libsemigroups`` implements several algorithms for computing a congruence of a semigroup or monoid.
 The main algorithms implemented are Todd-Coxeter, Knuth-Bendix, algorithms for C(4) small overlap monoids (by Kambites and Tsalakou),and brute-force enumeration; see the links below for further details.